zanko-mezdrichki/Double-Pendulum-Simulation-Using-PINN/README.md

-# 🤖 Double Pendulum Simulation Using PINN
+# Double Pendulum Simulation Using PINN

-A machine-learning model, built with Physics-Informed Neural Networks (PINN), to predict the chaotic motion of a double pendulum.
+A Physics-Informed Neural Networks (**PINN**) created to predict the chaotic motion of a double pendulum.

+The result is compared with solutions calculated using the **odeint** function from SciPy.

-## ✨ Features
+# Features

 * **Physics-based Data Generation:** SciPy's odeint function generates ground-truth time-series trajectories for various initial conditions.
-* **PINN Model:** The neural network incorporates physics constraints directly into the loss function, using the system's governing differential equations.
+* **PINN Model:** PINN incorporates the Euler-Lagrange equations directly into the loss function.
 * **Chaotic Motion Prediction:** The trained model aims to accurately predict the highly non-linear and chaotic trajectories.
-* **Visual Analytic Tools:** Plots and animations to compare model predictions against the ground-truth trajectories for in-depth evaluation.
+* **Visual Analytic Tools:** Plots and animations to compare model predictions against the ground-truth trajectories.
 * **Configurable Parameters:** Allows experimentation with initial conditions and PINN properties.

-## 🚀 Installation & Usage
+# Installation & Usage

+*(Note: A GPU is highly recommended for faster training)*

 1.  **Clone the repository:**
     ```bash